Here’s a question we get all the time: What is the ROI of branding?

-Ignoring long-term branding in favor of marketing may work in short-term, isolated cases, but the fact is every modern company that has driven above-average profitable growth has invested heavily in building their brand.
+Ignoring long-term branding in favor of short-term marketing initiatives may work in isolated cases, but the fact is every modern company that has driven above-average profitable growth has invested heavily in building their brand.

-The backbone of cult-like customer loyalty, a strong brand will deliver more revenue and profit, more efficiently, year after year, generating more shareholder value along the way.
+The backbone of cult-like brand loyalty, a strong brand will deliver more revenue and profit, more efficiently, year after year, generating more shareholder value along the way.
 A strong brand can also work as a barrier to entry for future competitors, in effect creating a legal monopoly.